takacsmark/takacsmark.github.io/_drafts/2019-01-31-2019-top-technology-trends-stackoverflow-analysis.md

 | 15 | sql        | 468,836   | 443,312   | 25,524  |        5.76 |

-This table gives us new and interesting pieces of information.
+This table gives us the overall trends of the industry.

 * **Data mining, statistical computing and AI** made it to the top fifteen with Python, Excel, R, SQL and some of the JSON questions.
 * Web application frameworks are also a significant group with Angular, Node, Django and Spring.
 A good portion of the JSON questions is attributed to API development, so **web applications and APIs** are still amongst the hottest topics.